The Glymphatic System is your brain’s defense and detoxification!

 - blood vessels that run out of the skull

-From here, the fluid travels and drains into cervical lymph nodes, which are in the neck.
-Then the fluid it enters into the body’s lymph transport system.
+From here, the fluid travels and drains into the cervical lymph nodes, located in the neck.
+Then the fluid enters the body’s lymph transport system.

-As we age, there may be narrowing of lymph vessels, and reduced drainage to these lymph nodes (3).
+As we age, the lymph vessels may narrow and drainage to these lymph nodes may be reduced (3).

 What about TOXINS and the Glymph System?